haarsh85/pytube_youtube_downloader/README.md

-# pytube_youtube_video_downloader
+# youtube Playlist Downloader [Python + Pytube]
-Download entire videos from YouTube Playlist.
+Download entire list of videos from YouTube Playlist to your local disk.
 Designed by using Pytube.

 This code covers the below use-cases;